 I grew up in the South.
 In the warm glow of my grandmother’s kitchen I learned about stories.
 The ones she told, the ones I’ve always known, the ones I would later try to tell.
 I also learned about books there and for as long as I can remember I scribbled in a notebook and called myself a writer.

 I went to graduate school to focus on writing and came out with a master’s degree in literary nonfiction from the University of Oregon.
-In 2001 I moved to Montana with my boyfriend at the time for a one-year job doing journalism research.
+In 2001 I moved to Montana for a one-year job doing journalism research.

-In Missoula I’m pretty far away from my grandmother’s warm kitchen but I still hold her stories close and, with two tiny daughters at my feet, try to tell them as best I can.
+In Missoula I’m pretty far away from my grandmother’s warm kitchen but I still hold her stories close and, with two tiny daughters at my feet, they inform the stories — mine and yours — that I tell now.